 The HSM is like a locked safe, allowing no unauthorized access.
 It’s built from specialized hardware that’s been certified in special laboratories.
 It runs off a security-focused OS.
 And it actively protects cryptographic material.

-eSignature platforms like Vinesign use an HSM to verify documents by locking them once they’ve been signed.
+legal eSignature platforms like Vinesign use an HSM to verify documents by locking them once they’ve been signed.
 In the case of multi-sign documents in Vinesign, the HSM verifies each signature individually as they are collected.
 Documents that have already been signed cannot be re-uploaded as a new document in Vinesign for validation purposes.
 Additionally, once all signatures have been completed, documents cannot be edited or re-sent, as they are locked once fully signed.

-Additional layers of security
+Additional Layers of Security

 The world has yet to create a perfectly secure environment, online or off.
 Many efforts consist of building up layers of security measures so that a compromise in one layer is warded off by another layer.

 Maybe you keep your most important possessions inside a locked safe that’s inside your locked house, so any would-be thief would have to figure out two secure environments to steal them.
 Or perhaps you use 2-factor authentication for your email and case management software, so even if someone stole your login credentials, they wouldn’t have the login code that was sent to your cell phone.

 Similarly, you can fortify the security of your eSignatures with additional layers of security.

 One optional layer provided by Vinesign is gesture authentication.
 When gesture authentication is enabled, the signee will be asked to take a selfie making the gesture you request, such as a thumbs-up sign or a peace sign.